 Why Is Technical SEO and UX Also Important?

-Technical SEO and UX help with your site’s overall SEO and ranking performance, but it also adds to the user experience in the sense that the website functions technically correct, and delivers the promised content discovered in search results.
+Technical SEO and UX help with your site’s overall SEO and ranking performance.
+It also adds to the user experience because the website functions correctly and delivers the promised content discovered in search results.

 - Technical SEO can cover things like: